jckmo/ER-Backup-Manager/README.md

+I was tired of opening my file sytem everytime I wanted to load a new ER save file for PvP, this code does it for me.

 ### File Structure:
   - Inside `C:\Users\User\AppData\Roaming\EldenRing` create a folder called `EldenRingBackup`.
   - Inside of that new folder, create a folder called `misc`